hvuhsg/yoyocoin/README.md

 The score algorithm return's lower number for wallet that hold more coins for more blocks (the block count stop with win of the lottery), in addition to wallet_number distance to lottery_number.

-The wallet with the smallest score that have more then 100 coins wins and can forge then new block.
+The wallet with the smallest score that have more then 100 coins wins and can forge the new block.

 #### code parts